ONSdigital/blaise-slack-alerter/README.md

 5. Add new functionality to the newly created file (see `osconfig_agent_filter.py` for an example)
 6. Navigate to the `tests/lib/filters` dir and create a new `test_XX.py` file
 7. Create unit tests that test the actual filter functionality (again, check `test_osconfig_agent_filter.py` for an example).
 You will need to change the fixture!
+    - **NB** Event logs can be difficult to replicate in a sandbox, so it is important that the unit tests are present and accurately written before it is deployed to an environment.
 8. In `send_alerts.py`, import the function you just created and add it to the filter array `[]` in the `log_entry_skipped` function
 ```python
 def log_entry_skipped(log_entry: ProcessedLogEntry):